open-sauced/intro/10-glossary.md

 ## Quality Assurance

 Quality assurance in open-source projects involves testing, reviewing, and ensuring the software meets the desired standards.
 Community members often contribute to testing and reporting issues to improve the software's quality.

+## OSS Projects

+OSS stands for "Open-Source Software" projects.
+These are software projects where the source code is made available to the public, allowing anyone to view, use, modify, and contribute to the software.

+## Markdown

+Markdown is a lightweight markup language commonly used for creating formatted text documents.
+It is widely used for creating documentation and ReadMe files in software development due to its simplicity and readability.

+## Style Guide

+A style guide is a set of rules and conventions that define the preferred formatting, writing style, and visual elements used in documentation and other content.
+Style guides help maintain consistency and clarity across documents, making them easier to read and understand.

+## Onboarding

+Onboarding documentation helps new team members or collaborators quickly become familiar with a project's structure, goals, and processes.

+## Release Notes

+Release notes are documents that detail changes, enhancements, bug fixes, and new features in each software release.
+They inform users and stakeholders about what to expect in a new version of the software.